craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Alchemy/Alchemy Processes & Products.md

 Upon application, immediately and at the beginning of your turn for the next (G - 1) rounds, you regain (G * (1d4+1)) Hit Points.

-Upon ingestion, make a Constitution Saving Throw.
-If the result is 22 or higher, you gain +4 to your Strength and Dexterity Modifiers for the next minute.
-Otherwise, your Strength and Dexterity Modifiers are reduced by 8, and you are Dazed for the next minute.
+Upon inhalation, make a Constitution Saving Throw.
+If the result is (10 + (G * 3)) or higher, you gain +G to your Strength and Dexterity Modifiers for the next minute.
+Otherwise, your Strength and Dexterity Modifiers are reduced by (G * 2), and you are Dazed for the next minute.

 **Ingredients**;
 - XXX